Sfera Ebbasta: Collaborations and Famoso (2018–present)

-After Rockstar, Sfera has collaborated with lot of Italian and non rappers in some tracks, without announcing a new album.
+After Rockstar, Sfera Ebbasta has collaborated with many Italian and non-rappers in some tracks, without announcing a new album.

-The first appearance as a featuring is on 22 May 2020 when Italian rapper DrefGold has released his second album Elo, in which Sfera Ebbasta appears as a featuring in the single "Elegante".
-On 5 June the single "Miami" was released: it is the result of a collaboration with US rapper Ronny J and Argentinian rapper Khea, while a week later it was the turn of "M'Manc", a single recorded with the producer Shablo and the Neapolitan rapper Geolier.
+His first featured appearance was on 22 May 2020 when Italian rapper DrefGold released his second album Elo, in which Sfera Ebbasta was featured in the single "Elegante".
+On 5 June the single "Miami" was released; it is the result of a collaboration with US rapper Ronny J and Argentinian rapper Duki, while a week later it was the turn of "M' manc", a single recorded with the producer Shablo and the Neapolitan rapper Geolier.

-On 26 June Italian rapper Gué Pequeno released his seventh album Mr. Fini, in which Sfera Ebbasta duets with him on the track "Immortale".
+On 26 June Italian rapper Gué Pequeno released his seventh album, Mr. Fini, in which Sfera Ebbasta duets with him on the track "Immortale".
 Another collaboration occurs on 10 July when Mahmood released the single "Dorado", realized with Sfera Ebbasta himself and Colombian rapper Feid.
-Last collaboration is on 11 September, when Father son and spirit, the second studio album of the trap group FSK Satellite, is released and Sfera Ebbasta appears in the track "Soldi sulla carta".
+The last collaboration was on 11 September, when Padre, figlio e spirito, the second studio album of the trap group FSK Satellite, was released and Sfera Ebbasta appeared in the track "Soldi sulla carta".